Battle of Diamond Rock: Aftermath

-the Court is of the opinion that Captain J. W. Maurice, the Officers and Company of His Majesty's late sloop Diamond Rock did every thing in their power to the very last, in the defence of the Rock, and against a most superior force ...
+The Court is of the opinion that Captain J. W. Maurice, the Officers and Company of His Majesty's late sloop Diamond Rock did every thing in their power to the very last, in the defence of the Rock, and against a most superior force ...
 [Maurice] did not surrender the Diamond until he was unable to make further defence for want of water and ammunition, the Court do therefore honourably acquit Captain Maurice accordingly.

-Villeneuve had retaken the rock, but the day the attack began the frigate had arrived with orders from Napoleon.
-Villeneuve was ordered to take his force and attack British possessions, before returning in force to Europe, hopefully having in the meantime been joined by Ganteaume's fleet.
-But by now his supplies were so low that he could attempt little more than harassing some of the smaller British islands.
-Anti-French feelings grew in the Spanish commander Don Federico Gravina after the capture of Diamond Rock.
-Gravina wanted to invade the island of Trinidad, under British rule since its capture from the Spanish a couple of years before.
-Villeneuve left Fort-de-France on 5 June, and on 7 June two French frigates sighted a convoy of 16 British merchants, and Villeneuve signalled general chase.
-The Spanish 80-gun ship of the line Argonauta and the two frigates chased down and captured fifteen of the sixteen merchants.
-The convoy was laden with sugar, rum, coffee, cotton and other products.
-From them he learnt that Nelson had arrived in the West Indies, in hot pursuit of Villeneuve.
-Shocked, Villeneuve abandoned his plans to raid the British colonies and immediately began preparations for the return voyage.
-The fleet got under-way on 11 June, causing one of the army officers attached to the fleet, General Honoré Charles Reille, to note:
+Villeneuve had retaken the rock, but the day the attack began the French frigate had arrived with orders from Napoleon.
+Villeneuve was ordered to take his fleet and attack nearby British colonies before returning to Europe, hopefully having in the meantime been joined by Ganteaume's fleet.
+However, by now his supplies were so low that he could attempt little more than harassing several small British colonies.
+Gravina was growing more hostile to Villeneuve's indecision, as he had wanted the combined fleet to attack the British colony of Trinidad, which had been captured from Spain in 1797.
+Villeneuve left Fort-de-France on 5 June, and on 7 June two French frigates sighted a convoy of 16 British merchantmen, and Villeneuve signalled general chase.
+The Spanish 80-gun ship of the line Argonauta and the two frigates chased down and captured all but one of the convoy's ships.
+The convoy was laden with sugar, rum, coffee, cotton and other products, and from its crews Villeneuve learnt that Nelson had arrived at Barbados.
+Shocked, Villeneuve abandoned his plans to attack nearby British colonies and immediately began preparations for the return voyage.
+The fleet set sail for Europe on 11 June, causing one of the army officers attached to the fleet, General Honoré Charles Reille, to note:

 We have been masters of the sea for three weeks with a landing force of 7000 to 8000 men and have not been able to attack a single island.

-The capture of Diamond Rock and the seizing of 15 merchant ships were the only successes that the combined fleet had during their Caribbean campaign.
+The capture of Diamond Rock and the convoy were the only successes that the combined fleet had during their Caribbean campaign.
 The rock remained in French hands until the capture of Martinique in 1809.